OfficeDev/Office-Add-in-samples/Samples/outlook-tag-external/README.md

 ## Run the sample

-You can run this sample in Outlook on Windows or in a browser.
+You can run this sample in Outlook on Windows (new or classic) or in a browser.
 The add-in web files are served from this repo on GitHub.

 1. Download the **manifest.xml** file from this sample to a folder on your computer.
-1. Sideload the add-in manifest in Outlook on the web or on Windows by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).
+1. Sideload the add-in manifest in Outlook on the web or on Windows (new or classic) by following the manual instructions in the article [Sideload Outlook add-ins for testing](https://learn.microsoft.com/office/dev/add-ins/outlook/sideload-outlook-add-ins-for-testing).

 ### Try it out

 Once the add-in is loaded, use the following steps to try out the functionality.

-1. Open Outlook on Windows or in a browser.
+1. Open Outlook on Windows (new or classic) or in a browser.
 1. Create a new message.
 1. Add a recipient email address that's external to your organization.